 Dr. Dora Apel

 Dora Apel teaches courses on modern and contemporary art, photography and visual culture.
-She is the author of five books: Beautiful Terrible Ruins: Detroit and the Anxiety of Decline; War Culture and the Contest of Images; Lynching Photographs, with Shawn Michelle Smith; Imagery of Lynching: Black Men, White Women, and the Mob; and Memory Effects: The Holocaust and the Art of Secondary Witnessing.
+She is the author of four books: Beautiful Terrible Ruins: Detroit and the Anxiety of Decline; War Culture and the Contest of Images; Imagery of Lynching: Black Men, White Women, and the Mob; and Memory Effects: The Holocaust and the Art of Secondary Witnessing; and co-author of Lynching Photographs, with Shawn Michelle Smith.

 Her work encompasses traumatic imagery and associated cultural practices, war and violence; the merging of documentary, photojournalistic, and artistic practices; the positioning of contemporary documentary within a globalized world; gender and sexuality; race and ethnicity; museum practices; globalization, cities and ruins.